saulocandido/saulocandido-envent-driven-microservice/README.md

 - **Event-Driven Architecture**: The system uses an event bus with abstraction classes to decouple the event publisher from the event handlers, promoting a scalable and loosely-coupled design.
 Events are raised in response to state changes, and handlers process these events asynchronously.

-- **Domain-Driven Design (DDD)**: The project employs DDD principles, with an emphasis on the use of abstract classes to define the core domain models.
+- **Domain-Driven Design (DDD)**: The project uaply DDD principles, with an emphasis on the use of abstract classes to define the core domain models.
 This approach ensures that business logic is encapsulated within the domain layer, making it easier to maintain and evolve over time.

 - **Docker Integration**: The project uses Docker to run essential infrastructure components like **RabbitMQ** and **MongoDB**.